Fr0sT-Brutal/awesome-pascal/README.md

 * [The new Drag and Drop Component Suite](https://github.com/DelphiPraxis/The-Drag-and-Drop-Component-Suite-for-Delphi).
 VCL component library that enables your Delphi and C++Builder applications to support COM based drag and drop and integrate with the Windows clipboard.

-* [TSMBIOS](https://github.com/RRUZ/tsmbios).
-Allows access the System Management BIOS (SMBIOS) using the Object Pascal language (Delphi or Free Pascal).
+* [TSMBIOS](https://github.com/RRUZ/tsmbios). `[Delphi]` `[FPC]` Allows access the System Management BIOS (SMBIOS) using the Object Pascal language (Delphi or Free Pascal).
 The SMBIOS (System Management BIOS) is a standard developed by the DMTF.
 The information stored in the SMBIOS includes devices manufacturer, model name, serial number, BIOS version, asset tag, processors, ports and device memory installed.

 * [VersionInfo for Delphi](http://melander.dk/articles/versioninfo).
 The library makes it very easy to read values from the Version Info resource of Windows executables and DLLs.
 Optionally extends the TApplication class with a version info property via class helper.